Surgical Procedures: Surgery and Staging for Neuroblastoma

 Author: OncoLink Team

 Neuroblastoma is a cancer of the nerve cells.
-Neuroblastoma starts in the neuroblasts or early, immature nerve cells within the sympathetic nervous system.
+Neuroblastoma starts in the neuroblasts or early, immature nerve cells in the sympathetic nervous system.
 They can be found in the neck, abdomen, pelvis, adrenal glands, chest, and/or spinal cord.
-The sympathetic nervous system is part of the autonomic nervous system, which controls heart rate, breathing, blood pressure, digestion, as well as many other bodily functions.
-Most neuroblastomas start within the adrenal glands.
+The sympathetic nervous system is part of the autonomic nervous system, which controls heart rate, breathing, blood pressure, digestion, and many other bodily functions.
+Most neuroblastomas start in the adrenal glands.

-Neuroblastomas often affect infants and children under 5 years old and is rare in older children.
-At times, neuroblastomas can be diagnosed on a fetal ultrasound during pregnancy.
-When neuroblastomas spread or metastasize, they often do so in the lymph nodes, bones, bone marrow, liver, and, in infants, to the skin.
+Neuroblastoma is often seen in infants and children under 5 years old.
+It is rare in older children.
+Sometimes neuroblastomas can be diagnosed on a fetal ultrasound during pregnancy.
+When neuroblastomas metastasize (spread), they often do so in the lymph nodes, bones, bone marrow, liver, and, in infants, to the skin.

-Once a diagnosis of neuroblastoma has been made or if there is suspicion that the disease is present, your child’s healthcare provider will often order testing to figure out the stage of cancer, which may include:
+Once a diagnosis of neuroblastoma has been made or your provider thinks the disease is present, they will often order testing to figure out the stage of the cancer, which may include:

-Physical Exam: This is a general physical exam and talking about medical history and symptoms.
-The exam will also include a neurological exam that tests for brain, spinal cord, and nerve function by looking at mental status, coordination, walking ability, and how the muscles, senses, and reflexes work.
+Physical Exam: This is a general physical exam where you will talk to your child's provider about their medical history and symptoms.
+It will also include a neurological exam that tests for brain, spinal cord, and nerve function by looking at mental status, coordination, walking ability, and how the muscles, senses, and reflexes work.

-Laboratory Studies: Laboratory studies such as urine tests look for high levels of the substances vanillylmandelic acid (VMA) and homovanillic acid (HVA).
+Laboratory Studies: Laboratory studies like urine tests look for high levels of vanillylmandelic acid (VMA) and homovanillic acid (HVA).
 Blood chemistry studies and hormone testing to check for high levels of dopamine and norepinephrine may also be done.

-Imaging: Tests such as a chest X-Ray, CAT scan (CT scan), magnetic resonance imaging (MRI), bone scan and/or ultrasound may be used to look at the extent of the cancer.
+Imaging: Tests like a chest X-Ray, CAT scan (CT scan), magnetic resonance imaging (MRI), bone scan and/or ultrasound may be used to look at the extent of the cancer.
 An mIBG (meta-iodobenzylguanidine) scan may be used, in which radioactive mIBG is used to find a neuroendocrine tumor.

 Procedures:

-• Bone marrow aspiration and biopsy: A hollow needle is used to access the hip or breast bone to remove some bone marrow, blood, and a bone fragment to be looked at under a microscope.
+• Bone marrow aspiration and biopsy: A hollow needle is used to access the hip or breast bone to remove some bone marrow, blood, and a bone fragment (piece of bone) to be looked at under a microscope.

-• Lumbar puncture (spinal tap): Cerebral spinal fluid (CSF) is removed using a needle that has been placed into the spinal column.
-The fluid is sent to a lab to be checked for cancer cells.
+• Lumbar puncture (spinal tap): Cerebrospinal fluid (CSF) is removed using a needle that has been placed into the spinal column.
+The fluid is sent to a lab to check for cancer cells.

 • Lymph node biopsy:

 Neuroblastoma spreads to other parts of the body through the tissue, lymph, and blood systems.
-Cancer stage determines how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
-Neuroblastoma is described as stages I through stage IV disease.
-Additionally, neuroblastomas are further classified by risk group and can be described as low-risk, intermediate-risk, and high-risk.
+Staging is a way to find out how extensive the cancer is, how far it has spread, and what treatment course will be recommended.
+Neuroblastoma is described as stages I (one) through IV (four) disease.
+Neuroblastomas are further classified by risk group and can be low-risk, intermediate-risk, or high-risk.

-Sometimes surgery is used to treat neuroblastoma.
-The goal is to remove as much of the tumor as possible and often the nearby lymph nodes.
-Surgery may be done before or after receiving chemotherapy and/or radiation therapy.
+Surgey can be used to treat neuroblastoma.
+The goal is to remove as much of the tumor as possible, and often the nearby lymph nodes.
+Surgery may be done before or after chemotherapy and/or radiation therapy.
 Your child’s provider will talk to you about your child’s specific surgery and the possible side effects.

 What are the risks associated with neuroblastoma surgery?